-In conclusion, it is shown that the \ac{hl} gravity reveals a deformed feature at short distance regime due to its relatively weaker gravitational force than that of \ac{gr}.
-We see that the deformation from \ac{gr} is sensitive to the choice of parameter $\omega$.
-In addition, the \ac{ns} with larger radius and heavier mass is far beyond the upper limit of the current observational results obtained from \ac{gr} or post-Keplerian.
-For the validation of \ac{hl} gravity, theoretical investigations and future observations of \ac{gw}s from compact binary mergers containing at least one \ac{ns} will give more constraints on the physical observables of \ac{ns} and, eventually, will determine the fate of \ac{hl} gravity.
+In conclusion, it is shown that \ac{hl} gravity reveals a deviant feature from GR in the short distance regime due to its relatively weaker gravitational force compared with that of \ac{gr}.
+We observe that the deviation is sensitive to the choice of parameter $\omega$.
+In addition, the \ac{ns} with the larger radius and the heavier mass is far beyond the upper limit of the current observational results obtained from \ac{gr} or post-Keplerian.
+To validate \ac{hl} gravity, theoretical investigations and future observations of \acp{gw} from compact binary mergers containing at least one \ac{ns} will yield more constraints on the physical observables of a \ac{ns} and, eventually, will determine the fate of \ac{hl} gravity.

-\acknowledgments JJO would like to thank Parada Hutauruk for helpful discussions at the early stage of this work.
-The authors would like thank Chang-Hwan Lee and Young-Min Kim for fruitful discussions on neutron stars and tidal deformations related to GW170817 and also thank Olivier Minazzoli, Nathan Johnson-McDaniel, Noah Sennett, Harald Pfeiffer, Tjonnie Li, and Chris Van Den Broeck for helpful comments and discussion on this work.
-KK was partially supported by a grant from the Research Grants Council of the Hong Kong (Project No. CUHK 14310816 and CUHK 24304317) and the Direct Grant for Research from the Research Committee of the Chinese University of Hong Kong.
-CP was partially supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2018R1D1A1B07041004).
+\acknowledgments J.J.O. would like to thank Parada Hutauruk for helpful discussions at the early stages of this work.
+The authors would like to thank Mu-In Park for fruitful discussions on \ac{hl} gravity, Chang-Hwan Lee and Young-Min Kim for useful discussions on neutron stars and tidal deformations related to GW170817, and Olivier Minazzoli, Nathan Johnson-McDaniel, Noah Sennett, Harald Pfeiffer, Tjonnie Li, and Chris Van Den Broeck for helpful comments and discussion on this work.
+This work was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (Grants No. NRF-2020R1I1A2054376 and No. NRF-2018R1D1A1B07041004), the NRF grant funded by the Ministry of Science and ICT (Grant No. NRF-2020R1C1C1005863), and the National Institute for Mathematical Sciences funded by the Ministry of Science and ICT (Grant No. B20710000).
+K.K. was also supported by grants from the Research Grants Council of Hong Kong (Projects No. CUHK 14310816 and No. CUHK 24304317) and the Direct Grant for Research from the Research Committee of the Chinese University of Hong Kong.